 |---|---|---|

-| Engagement Rate | Percentage of visits where users actively interacted with your site. | Reveals traffic quality and whether your first impression resonates. |
+| Engagement Rate | Percentage of sessions where users actively interacted with your site. | Reveals traffic quality and whether your first impression resonates. |

-| Average Engagement Time | Time your site was the active window on a user’s screen. | Direct measure of content quality and attention. |
+| Average Engagement Time | Time your site was the active window on a user’s screen. | A truer measure of attention and content quality than raw time-on-page. |

 | Engaged Sessions per User | Average number of engaged sessions from a returning user. | Measures loyalty and how valuable users find your site. |

-| Conversions | Number of times users complete a desired action (sale, signup). | Connects engagement to tangible business results. |
+| Conversions | Times users complete a desired action (sale, signup). | Connects engagement to tangible business results. |

 Looking at these metrics together gives you a fuller picture of user experience and business impact.